Dateline: Belgrade, Serbia

 Boat owners do not have to be of Dutch nationality, nor do they have to have a residence in the country.
 The only documents you must have are an ID card or passport and you must provide proof of ownership of your boat.
 Because so little documentation is needed, renewing your yacht registration is also a fairly simple process.

-It will cost you 349 EUR up front and 249 EUR every year after that.
+The Ltd. will cost you 349 EUR up front and 249 EUR every year after that.
 Once the Ltd. is set up, you’ll receive your registration within three to five days.
 The documentation needed is still the same.
 It only costs about 299 EUR for yacht registration in Holland if you are an EU citizen.
-It’s 648 EUR for non-EU citizens and your registration license can be delivered overnight anywhere in the world.
+It costs 648 EUR for non-EU citizens and your registration license can be delivered overnight anywhere in the world.
 Those prices include everything from the taxes to the mandatory Dutch address and all the costs for shipping and consultation.

 There is also no requirement to have your boat inspected, making the vessel documentation process even simpler.